Favou23/MESSAGING_APP/README.md

-# Messaging App — Local Setup & Real-time Messaging Guide
+# Messaging App - Local Setup and Real-time Messaging Guide

 This README explains how to run the Messaging App locally (Docker Compose), apply database migrations, and test real-time messaging (WebSockets).
 It is written for developers who may be new to the project or to Docker/Channels.
 Follow each section in order.